GreatCowBASIC/Help/output/md/dim.md

 <span class="strong">**For more help,
 see:  **</span><a href="serprint" class="link" title="SerPrint">SerPrint</a>
-articles as these articales show how to use Dim to create string variables and <a href="" class="link">Variables</a> for more details in creating and managing strings lengths.
+articles as these articales show how to use Dim to create string variables and
+<a href="variables" class="link" title="Variables">Variables</a>
+for more details in creating and managing strings lengths.

 </div>